cockroachdb/docs/cockroachcloud/upgrade-to-v21.1.md

 docs_area: manage
 ---

-Now that [CockroachDB v21.1](../releases/v21.1.html) is available, your [Console Admin](console-access-management.html#console-admin) can upgrade your cluster directly from the {{ site.data.products.db }} Console.
+Now that [CockroachDB v21.1](../releases/v21.1.html) is available, your [org admin](authorization.html#org-administrator-legacy) can upgrade your cluster directly from the {{ site.data.products.db }} Console.
 This page guides you through the process.

 ## Step 1.
 Verify that you can upgrade